carbon-language/carbon-lang/toolchain/docs/idioms.md

 `ValueStore`s APIs follow the shape of simple array access and mutation:

 -   `Add` which takes a value and returns the index.
--   `Set` which takes a value and index to modify.
+-   `AddDefaultValue` which adds a default-constructed value and returns the index.
 -   `Get` takes an index and returns a reference to the value (possibly a constant reference).
 -   Other vector-like functionality, including `size` or `Reserve`